-First option is the recruitment agency that can be the additional support for in-house recruitment.
-Although the process of hiring can still take more than a month, it’s probably, still, the fastest option of getting help.
-The additional advantage is knowing all the associated costs upfront (agencies are transparent with their pricing) which can help in predicting the necessary budget.
-What’s more, many recruitment agencies work in a “success fee” mode which means that you only pay for the staffed position – that decreases the risk of spending money without hiring anyone.
+The additional advantage is knowing all the associated costs upfront (agencies are transparent with their pricing), which can help predict the necessary budget.
+What’s more, many recruitment agencies work in a “success fee” mode, which means that you only pay for the staffed position - which decreases the risk of spending money without hiring anyone.

 Why cooperate with the recruitment agency?

-HR recruitment agency might be the best option when you’re in a desperate need of increasing your recruitment pipeline fast and your budget is quite big.
-Also, when you’re looking for someone that can join you directly in your office.
+HR recruitment agency might be the best option when you need to increase your recruitment pipeline fast, your budget is quite big, and you’re looking for someone to join you directly in your office.

-The recruitment process of a contractor can be faster than with the in-house recruitment.
-Also, existing databases of candidates, make checking their backgrounds easier.
-With in-house recruitment it’s more difficult – every time you have to ask for references from past employers.
-What is more, freelancers usually have lots of experience and different sets of skills because they change projects quite often.
+If you're wondering, "Where can I find a developer for hire?" freelancing platforms might be the answer.
+There are many ways to find a perfect contractor - you can try networking or searching portals such as toptal.com or upwork.com that collect experienced freelancers.
+The recruitment process of a contractor can be faster than with in-house recruitment.
+Also, existing databases of candidates make checking their backgrounds easier.
+It’s more complicated with in-house recruitment - every time, you have to ask for references from past employers.
+Moreover, freelancers usually have lots of experience and different skills because they change projects quite often.

-So when it’s good to hire a freelancer?
+So when it is good to hire a freelancer?

-Hiring a freelancer might be a good option when you need support for a short period of time – few weeks up to few months.
-It’s also easier when your project’s tasks are fully described and new developers don’t need a long training before they become productive.
+Hiring a freelancer might be a good option when you need support for a short period of time - a few weeks up to a few months.
+It’s also easier when your project’s tasks are fully described, and new developers don’t need long training before they become productive.

-Cooperation with a local software shop is a great option because of the stability of such partnership.
-Those companies hire many employees and that lets them be elastic with regards to developers assigned to your project.
-Usually the quality of their work is high because of their competences and track record.
-Also, some firms are like one stop shops - they have extra competences, so you can carry out your project only with them.
+For those wondering, "How do I find a developer for an idea?" local software shops can help transform your concept into reality.
+Cooperation with a local software shop is an excellent option because of the stability of such a partnership.
+Those companies hire many employees, making them elastic about developers assigned to your project.
+Usually, the quality of their work is high because of their competencies and track record.
+Also, some firms are like one-stop shops - they have extra competencies so you can carry out your project only with them.
 Strategic planning?
 Market research?
 Design and UX?
 They can help you with almost anything you need.

 OK, when it’s a good option?

-If you have a standalone project that can be developed in parallel to your current work (such as systems maintenance, bugs repairs, customer service requests), local software shop might be the way to go.
-It’s also a good option if you would like to work with a partner with broad competences, not only software development.
+A local software shop might be the way to go if you have a standalone project that can be developed parallel to your current work (such as systems maintenance, bug repairs, and customer service requests).
+It’s also a good option if you would like to work with a partner with broad competencies, not only software development.
 Finally, this option will also work if you have an IT department within your company (because you don’t need it!) and you can implement a project through external partners.

-Might be the best option if you are looking for a reliable, solid and experienced partner but your budget is not limitless.
-In addition to the advantages listed in a previous paragraph, you have the access to truly talented people from different parts of the world.
-There is a huge competition for the best talents on a local market, that’s why extending your search area may help.
-With a remote dev shop, you have a great opportunity to build a long term cooperation - lower costs allow to set up a sustainable arrangement without the need to worry about optimizing costs in future.
-At Sunscrapers, for example, we can set up dedicated teams for our clients which, at the end of a day, is very similar to opening up an actual remote office.
+Another solution for "How do I find a developer for an idea?" could be remote software shops.
+It might be the best option if you are looking for a reliable, solid, and experienced partner, but your budget is not limitless.
+In addition to the advantages listed in the previous paragraph, you can access talented people worldwide.
+There is a huge competition for the best talents in a local market, so extending your search area may help.
+With a remote dev shop, you have an excellent opportunity to build long-term cooperation - lower costs allow you to set up a sustainable arrangement without worrying about optimizing costs in the future.
+At Sunscrapers, for example, we can set up dedicated teams for our clients, similar to opening an actual remote office.

 The disadvantage of this solution might be the lengthy process of singling out the best software shop from many available options.
-It’s really important to conduct the process carefully and comprehensively, because there are many companies of questionable quality that are better to be avoided.
-That’s why you have to be 100% sure that communication with the chosen partner and his workflow will not cause problems.
-Also, you need to remember that distance might make things more difficult – with remote work everyone has to put in a little bit more effort.
+It’s essential to conduct the process carefully and comprehensively because many companies of questionable quality are better to be avoided.
+That’s why you must be 100% sure that communication with the chosen partner and his workflow will not cause problems.
+Also, you need to remember that distance might make things more complex – with remote work, everyone must put in a little more effort.

 When to cooperate with the remote software shop?